An introduction of international worker provisions in PF

 Foreign nationals coming to take employment in India were earlier excluded from the provisions of the EPF Act as their remunerations in most cases far exceeded above the statutory threshold limit.

 On the other hand, Indian workers venturing to work overseas are subjected to all contributions to the social security fund of the country where they work, irrespective of the time spent in another country.
-Often, the amount so contributed would stand forfeited, since, like the Indian Provident Fund, all social security schemes are subject to long-term rules of withdrawal, causing the Indian expatriate or his employer heavy losses.
+Often, the amount so contributed would stand forfeited, since, as the Indian Provident Fund, all social security schemes are subject to long-term rules of withdrawal, causing the Indian expatriate or his employer heavy losses.

 In order to create level playing field and to pressure other countries to enter into SSAs with India, International Worker is introduced as a concept and they are bound to comply with PF provisions, regardless of their remuneration break-up.